-Global annual events such as the Global Recycling Day and Earth Day provide the perfect platform for reflection and planning.
+Annual events such as the UK’s Recycling Week, the Global Recycling Day and Earth Day provide the perfect platform for reflection and planning.
 Successful and extensive recycling reduces the pressure on the planet’s finite resources, whilst also providing desperately needed environmental protection.
 Many experts predict that the failure to radically change the way waste is produced and managed will result in irreversible damage.
 The future of the planet and humanity is at risk.

 Technology plays a vital role, enabling the recovery of materials such as metals (e.g. steel and aluminium) and the cleansing of waste for reuse such as plastic.